Lightning-AI/pytorch-lightning/.github/CONTRIBUTING.md

 ## Main Core Value: One less thing to remember

 Simplify the API as much as possible from the user perspective.
- Any additions or improvements should minimize things the user needs to remember.
+ Any additions or improvements should minimize the things the user needs to remember.

 For example: One benefit of the validation_step is that the user doesn't have to remember to set the model to .eval().
- This avoids all sorts of subtle errors the user could make.
+ This helps users avoide all sorts of subtle errors.

 ## Lightning Design Principles
 We encourage all sorts of contributions you're interested in adding!
 When coding for lightning, please follow these principles.